 This chocolate syrup recipe is easy to make with 4 ingredients!
 Its rich chocolate taste is delicious in desserts.
 Make a batch with your kids!

-Better than Hershey’s – with 4 ingredients that you CAN pronounce.
-Sugar, cocoa, vanilla, and salt.
-You’ll thank me!
+What could be better than Hershey’s with 4 ingredients that you CAN pronounce?
+Sugar, cocoa, vanilla, and salt — you’ll thank me later!

-There are so many different things that you can do with a dessert sauce like this one.
+There are so many different things that you can do with decadent homemade chocolate sauce like this one.

 Drizzle it over ice cream or add it to the top of buttermilk waffles or your next cake.

-- Be sure to use fresh, soft brown sugar.
+- Keep it fresh!
+Be sure to use fresh, soft brown sugar.
 If you use hard brown sugar, it will throw off the ratio.

-- The syrup will be thin after it is done boiling.
+- It will thicken.
+The syrup will be thin after it is done boiling.
 But, it will thicken up as it cools down.

-- You can refrigerate any leftovers, in a Mason jar with a lid.
+- Chill the leftovers.
+You can refrigerate any leftover simple chocolate syrup, in a mason jar with a lid.

-- You can reheat dessert sauce in the microwave if you want to serve it warm.
+- Warm it up as needed.
+You can reheat homemade chocolate sauce in the microwave if you want to serve it warm.

-- If you don’t have Kosher salt, you can substitute regular table salt.
+- Swap the salt.
+If you don’t have Kosher salt, you can substitute regular table salt.

-Yes, you will need to refrigerate your chocolate sauce.
-I find that storing it in a Mason jar is easiest.
+Yes, you will need to refrigerate the simple chocolate sauce.
+I find that storing it in a mason jar is easiest.

-Just let it come to room temperature after you make it.
-Then, store it in a Mason jar with a lid.
+Just let it come to room temperature after you make the chocolate syrup recipe.
+Then, store it in a mason jar with a lid.
 It will thicken up nicely in the refrigerator.

 Dark chocolate is naturally sugar-free.
 However, most commercially prepared chocolate has added dairy, fat, and sugar to improve the taste and make it more meltable.

-This recipe uses unsweetened cocoa powder, which is sugar-free.
+This chocolate syrup recipe uses unsweetened cocoa powder, which is sugar-free.
 However, we add sugar to the recipe to make a sweeter syrup.

 But, you will need to experiment to find the correct ratio for this delicious syrup recipe.
 Using agave syrup or honey is not recommended.
 It makes the syrup much too thick and difficult to pour.

-There are lots of different things that you can use this sweet treat for.
+There are lots of different things that you can use this simple chocolate syrup for.
 When we make this recipe, we use it as an ice cream topping.

 But, here are a few other ideas that you might want to try: